microsoft/vscode-docs/docs/cpp/config-msvc.md

 ---
 # Configure VS Code for Microsoft C++

-In this tutorial, you configure Visual Studio Code to use the Microsoft C++ compiler and debugger on Windows.
-After configuring VS Code, you will compile and debug a simple program to get familiar with the VS Code user interface.
-After completing this tutorial, you will be ready to create and configure your own workspace, and to explore the VS Code documentation for further information about its many features.
-This tutorial does not teach you details about Windows or the Microsoft C++ toolset or the C++ language.
+In this tutorial, you configure Visual Studio Code to use the Microsoft Visual C++ compiler and debugger on Windows.

+After configuring VS Code, you will compile and debug a simple Hello World program in VS Code.
+This tutorial does not teach you details about or the Microsoft C++ toolset or the C++ language.
 For those subjects, there are many good resources available on the Web.

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).